MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/communication-phone-numbers-readme.md

 ### Searching and acquiring numbers

 Phone numbers can be searched through the search creation API by providing a phone number type (geographic or toll-free), assignment type (person or application), calling and sms capabilities, an area code and quantity of phone numbers.
 The provided quantity of phone numbers will be reserved for 15 minutes.
-This search of phone numbers can either be cancelled or purchased.
-If the search is cancelled, then the phone numbers will become available to others.
+This search of phone numbers can either be canceled or purchased.
+If the search is canceled, then the phone numbers become available to others.
 If the search is purchased, then the phone numbers are acquired for the Azure resource.

 ### Configuring phone numbers